apache/airflow-client-python/docs/DAGRunApi.md

 Experimental: Wait for a dag run to complete, and return task results if requested.

 🚧 This is an experimental endpoint and may change or be removed without notice.Successful response are streamed as newline-delimited JSON (NDJSON).
-Each line is a JSON object representing the DAG run state.
+Each line is a JSON object representing the Dag run state.

 ### Example